Drink Packages

 Legend of the Seas Drink Package Prices: What You'll Actually Pay

 Royal Caribbean's Legend of the Seas hasn't poured a single drink yet.
-We've still tracked her Cruise Planner package prices every day since February 13, 2026 — covering the July 4 inaugural sailing and the months after it.
+We've still tracked her Cruise Planner package prices every day since early 2026 — covering the July 4 inaugural sailing and the months after it.

 This guide covers the Deluxe Beverage Package, the cheaper drink options, the WiFi package, and whether the typical price is worth it.